 To meet the target of 2025, the Demining organisations in Zimbabwe need funding as highlighted on table 6 below.
 This is in relation to the allocated areas.
 The projected budget is from 2017 to 2025.
-MAG and APOPO are yet to start work by June 2017.
+MAG and APOPO are likely to start working before end of 2017.
 All their figures were estimates.
 Table 13 below provides a summary of the expected funding for this period.
-The following table provides an annual overview of the expected funding required by each respective humanitarian mine action operator to achieve clearance goals under this extension request.
+Table 4 on page 10 provides an annual overview of the expected funding required by each respective humanitarian mine action operator to achieve clearance goals under this extension request.